MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/6-sentinel.md

 ![Create a workspace](../media/6-create-workspace.png)

-When you've created a Sentinel resource, you'll need to connect data sources for your enterprise.
+When you've created a Sentinel resource, you need to connect data sources for your enterprise.
 Sentinel integrates with Microsoft solutions, including Azure Active Directory and Office 365, through connectors.
 It also comes with connectors for non-Microsoft solutions.
 Sentinel also has a REST API that allows you to connect to other data sources.

 Use the Sentinel dashboard to view all of your data connectors.

 ![Data connectors](../media/6-connectors.png)

-You need to choose the appropriate data connector for your data source.
-Next, you need to look at the prerequisites for your connector and address them to successfully connect your data source.
+Choose the appropriate data connector for your data source.
+Next, look at the prerequisites for your connector and address them to successfully connect your data source.

 ![Data received](../media/6-data-received.png)